 Q: Do you have any spaces available?

-A: We currently have part time space in our Lantern Room, and full time space in our Star Room.
-(11/15/19) Please email email@example.com for inquiries about our currently open spaces.
+A: We currently have full time spaces in our older preschool classroom.
+The Star Room is ages ~4-5 years old and has full time space available in January (updated 1/7/20).
+Please email firstname.lastname@example.org for inquiries about our currently open spaces.

 Q: Do you offer part time care?

 A: We offer childcare from a minimum of two days per week up to five days a week.
 Parents can drop off or pick up their children at any time during our hours of operation (7:30 am – 6:00 pm); but we do not offer a partial day rate.

 Q: Do you offer drop-in care?

 A: We offer hourly and daily drop-in for currently enrolled families only.
 Rates for daily and hourly drop-in fees are listed on our rate sheet.
 Some families are part time (meaning they attend 2-4 days a week) and they may request a day or part of a day that they do not normally attend for “drop-in” care.
 Currently enrolled families may contact the office to request drop-in and inquire about availability.